sorens/baseball-draft/README.md

 Baseball Registration and Draft
 ===============

-Resources to assist with baseball registration and drafting.
+Spreadsheet resources to assist with youth baseball registration and drafting.

-##Spreadsheet (*Mac OS X Numbers*)
+##Spreadsheet (*Mac OS X Numbers 3.2.2*)

 This project contains a spreadsheet created with Mac OS X Numbers.
-This spreadsheet contains sheets to assist with registration, creating a list of players eligible for the draft and then conducting the draft.
+The spreadsheet contains sheets to assist with registration, creating a list of players eligible for the draft and then conducting the draft.

 ###LICENSE